Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 - iPrimio Stainless: 0.62g (superior, but costs 14x more)

 Why Sterilite wins: The seamless curve eliminates corner gaps where litter lodges.
 Frisco's reinforced rim traps granules in crevices - adding 17 sec/clean during scooping.
-For model-by-model data, see our high-sided litter boxes containment tests.

 Cost-Effective DIY Solutions: Long-Term Math